adfelippe/u-doom/README.md

 ```

 ### Running the Web Bluetooth Application
 As I said, the Web app is sort of native.
-It can run natively and just opening the index.html from the web-ble folder will work, but if you want a fancier panel with colored buttons, you'll have to install and run node.js.
+It can run natively and just opening the index.html from the web-ble folder will work, but if you want a fancy panel with colored buttons, you'll have to install and run node.js.
 From inside the same folder, `npm install` and `npm start` will do the job if node is installed.
 Then you access it on http://localhost:3000/.

 ## Disclaimer
 This project was done for fun and to be presented at an internal embedded software conference at u-blox, therefore it's not meant to be playable in any way.
-The result is surprinsingly nice though given BLE limitations.
-On the transmission side, it was possible to reach 5 FPS, which will be very much playable, but for some reason I couldn't debug, the Web Bluetooth API drops most of the packets at that rate.
-As a workaround, each BLE packet has an 8 ms delay, causing the frame rate to drop to about 1 FPS.
+The result is good enough given BLE limitations.
+On the transmission side, it was possible to reach 5 FPS, which would be very much playable, but for some reason I couldn't debug in time, the Web Bluetooth API drops most of the packets at that rate.
+As a workaround, each BLE packet is transmitted with an 8 ms delay, causing the frame rate to drop to about 1 FPS.

 ## TO-DO
 If anyone (or myself) wants to play around or fix things, these can be done:
 * Investigate packet drop on Web App's side.
 All packets are received correctly by the PC's BLE device, but the API seems to have issues to consume all of them at fast rates.
 Maybe some queue getting full?
 * Add all Doom keys (IDDQD and IDKFA would be nice to have).
 * Squeeze out maximum performance on ubxlib's side.
-* Some code clean up can
+* Some code clean up